ibinti/ibi-the-watch-cat/README.md

 ibi needs a vision feedback for model training

-ibi needs a robot arm camera or robotic camera system
+ibi needs a robotic camera arm